 After Georg Kremslehner’s death in the 1930s, his youngest son Rudolf took over the management of the Kremslehner Hotels.

-During World War II., the Hotel Regina served as the head quarter for the Americans.
-After the war, the hotel was completely renovated and expanded to the house close-by.
+After World War II., the Hotel Regina served as the head quarter for the Americans during the occupation until 1952.
+Afterwards, the hotel was completely renovated and expanded to the house close-by.

 Since 1976 Dr. Peter Kremslehner, a passionate opera fan, is managing all Kremslehner Hotels.